 - Other very hard items like peach pits and avocado seeds

-If you elect to bag the food scraps, use only brown paper bags, or similiar untreated paper.
+If you must have the food scraps in a bag, use plain brown paper bags, or other untreated paper.
 Using newspaper (not the advertisements, just the newsprint) to wrap food scraps is okay, too.